zsteinkamp/esstraba/README.md

 [Account Download and
 Deletion](https://www.strava.com/athlete/delete_your_account) page.
 It's a scary name, but there you can request an archive download.
-It's currently rate-limited to once per week, so make sure to keep that .zip in a save place!
+It's currently rate-limited to once per week, so make sure to keep that .zip in a safe place!

 Unzip the contents of your archive into the `data/` directory in this repo, or change the `docker-compose.yml` file to point the `/app/data` mount at your